 - Presentations will be judged by several judges; thus, if the student is not there, the judges will simply skip the student.

 - Be respectful of the judge’s time.
-Many are well-known scientists- don’t upset them by not being present at your poster or not attending at all.
+Many are well-known scientists.

 - Give the same quality presentation to everyone who inquires about your work.

-Judges will assess the students in the following areas and rate them on a scale of 0–5.
+Judges will assess the students in the following areas and rate them on a scale of zero – five.

 - Presentation: Visuals, effective use of allotted time or space, diction (enunciation, volume, and clarity), general style, liveliness, and stage presence.